If you're using the Classic builder, you can find that article here.

 Here’s how to set that up on any question in your typeform.

-Go to your Workspace, and open the typeform you want to edit
+1. Go to your Workspace, and open the typeform you want to edit:

-This will open the Question settings, where you can find the Required toggle.
+2. Click on the question you want to make required, then go to the Question settings in the right-hand sidebar, where you can find the Required toggle.
 Click this to make your question required!

-When activated, you’ll see a red asterisk next to any question you have set to required:
+When activated, you’ll see an asterisk next to any question you have set to required:

 Respondents will see an asterisk at the end of any question you have set to required, too: